You’ll find many different opinions on which position in rugby is the hardest to play.

 Now that we’ve given you our ranking, it’s reasonable to ask how we came by this order.

 The rest of this article explains our metrics.
+If you’re new to the sport, our overview of rugby positions will explain the basics.

 How Rugby Dome Ranks Difficulty In Rugby